-Owning a co-ownership property can be a rewarding experience.
+Owning a shared ownership property can be a rewarding experience.
 However, managing this relationship without a third party in place can soon have both co-owners at each other's throats.

 A property manager does more than just collect the rent and pay bills.
 We strongly recommend that you appoint one to ensure smooth management of your co-owned property.
 These are some of the ways they can make your life easier.